come-maiz/tangamandapio/posts/travis-snap-testing.md

 have been executing over and over again, every time we want to publish a new release.
 I've turned it into
-[a simple bash script](https://github.com/elopio/ipfs-snap/blob/master/tests/smoke_test.sh) that from now on will be executed frequently in Travis, and will tell us if there's something wrong before anybody gives it a try manually.
+[a simple bash script](https://github.com/elopio/ipfs-snap/blob/master/tests/smoke_test.sh) that from now on will be executed frequently by Travis, and will tell us if there's something wrong before anybody gives it a try manually.
 With this our community of testers will have more time to run new and interesting scenarios, trying to break the application in clever ways, instead of running the same